 The earliest symptoms of HIV are so similar to other viral illnesses that they’re easy to miss.
 Infected children might show signs of a weakened immune system like:

 - failure to gain weight, or weight loss

 - chronic thrush

 - prolonged fever.

-If a child’s HIV develops into AIDS, she might get life-threatening infections and diseases like pneumonia, repeated serious bacterial infections and even some cancers.
+If a child living with HIV develops AIDS, they might get life-threatening infections and diseases like pneumonia, repeated serious bacterial infections and even some cancers.

 Tests for HIV

 HIV is diagnosed with a blood test.
 The blood test won’t always pick up HIV if a person has the test too soon after being exposed to HIV.
-This means the test might need to be repeated later.
+This means they might need to have the test again later.

 Children with HIV need to:

 - take their medicine every day